mklevin/react-resume/README.md

 ## Customizing

 * The app supports light color theming.
-You can do set your own color choices by editing the Sass constants at the top of `src/App.scss`
+You can set your own color choices by editing the constants at the top of `src/App.scss`

 * In general, if a resume field seems optional, it likely is
     * And if it's not, open a pull request making it optional!

 * All list properties are uncapped.
-If you have 15 different jobs you want to list, the only thing stopping you is you, and reasonable page lengths
+If you have 15 different jobs you want to list, the only thing stopping you is you (and reasonable page lengths)
     * Skills specifically support nested items, in case you want to get specific about your qualifications

 ## Available scripts